Impact Fee Refund

 Salt Lake City Corporation (the “City”) collected impact fees related to developments at, the properties listed below.
 Under Utah law and City Code, the City must either spend or encumber the impact fees it collected within six years of collection, or refund the impact fees.
 In this case, the City did not spend or encumber the fees within the six-year period, and under Utah law, the City is required to refund these impact fees to the original owner(s) of the property.
 The City has attempted to find the original owners’ last known address, but some are no longer valid, so under Utah Code 11-36a-603(2)(c), the City is required to post notice on the City’s website stating the City’s intent to refund the impact fee to the original owners, as listed below.

-This posting in conjunction with the property lists below serves as the City’s notice of intent to refund the impact fees to the original owner under Utah Code 11-36a-603(c).
+This posting in conjunction with the property list below serves as the City’s notice of intent to refund the impact fees to the original owner under Utah Code 11-36a-603(c).

 If you believe you are entitled to the impact fee refund as the original owner of the property you may request the impact fee refund.
 In order to receive the refund, you must within twelve (12) months of the posted property list, for which your property is listed, provided: